 Dedicated Grand Junction Drug Offense Attorney Aggressively Representing Clients in Colorado

 If you’ve been arrested for a Grand Junction drug crime—whether it is your first arrest or you’ve been through the system before—it adds unnecessary stress to your life.
 If convicted, you could face fines, probation, and even jail time, seriously disrupting the life you’ve worked so hard for.
 However, an arrest for a drug crime does not need to result in a conviction.
-Do not give up hope; you have options.
+Do not give up hope; you have options such as speaking with a Grand Junction drug offense lawyer.

-At the law office of Mark S. Rubinstein, P.C., I proudly represent clients facing all types of Grand Junction drug crimes.
+At the law office of Mark S. Rubinstein, P.C., I, as an attorney, proudly represent clients facing all types of Grand Junction drug crimes.
 With over 24 years of experience handling criminal law cases, and have tried countless cases in front of a jury, I have the knowledge, skill, and dedication to confidently help you, regardless of the nature of the allegations.

 I Represent Clients Charged with All Types of Grand Junction Drug Crimes